 The HSE document HSG65, Managing for health and safety, describes the occupational health and safety management system used extensively in the UK.
 This is the principal one required for the NEBOSH National General Certificate course.
 In 2013, the HSE’s guidance in HSG65 moved from using the POPMAR model (Policy, Organising, Planning, Measuring performance, Auditing, and Review) to a ‘Plan, Do Check, Act’ approach.

 The figure illustrates this model.
-The HSE has argued that the move toward the Plan, Do Check, Act achieves a better balance between management’s systems and behavioural aspects.
+The HSE has argued that the move toward the Plan, Do Check, Act achieves a better balance between management’s systems and behavioral aspects.
 It also generally treats health and safety management as an integral part of good management rather than a standalone system.
-A description of this four-step approach to occupational health and safety management is:
+A description of this four-step approach to occupational health and safety management is as follows:

 - PLAN – establish health and safety management standards based on risk assessment and legal requirements.